 3. Lighting and Director of Photography work

 Time of day, mood lighting in various scenes, areas highlighted with light.
 How do these choices support the production design goal?
+Warm lights to communicate intimacy and connection vs cool lights which can emphasize isolation, or coldness and uncaring or unfeeling in a character or location.

 4. Costumes and Makeup

 How the colors, textures, makeup, clothing and hair styles represent the individual characters?
+Observe extras as well.

 5. Color palette